SimonNyvall/SimonNyvall/README.md

 <br />

-I am a second-year Cloud Developer undergraduate.
-Currently, I'm not employed as I'm dedicating my time entirely to my studies and passion projects.
-My primary goal through my academic journey is to secure a position as a DevOps professional in Sweden.
+Currently, I'm not employed, but in the mean time I indulge coding my passion projects 📈.
+My primary goal is to become the best programmer I can be 💻.
+Simply beacuse I enjoy problem solving.

 When I'm not coding for my GitHub projects, I indulge in playing the guitar 🎸, exploring music across all genres 🎶, and diving into video games 👾, particularly Dota 2.

-- 🔭 Studying Cloud Development at ITHS.
+- 🔭 Graduated Cloud Development at ITHS.
 - 🌱 Currently honing my skills in F#, C#, and Bash.
-- 😘 2023 Goals: Advance my cloud capabilities.
+- 😘 2024 Goals: develop a deeper understanding for complex Yeah, systems.